Eggs are a cheap but incredibly nutritious food.

 Although cooking eggs makes some nutrients more digestible, it can damage others.

 This isn’t unusual.
 Cooking most foods will result in a reduction of some nutrients, particularly if they’re cooked at high temperatures for a long period of time.

 One study found that cooking eggs reduced their vitamin A content by around 17-20% (

-One study found that common cooking methods, including microwaving, boiling and frying eggs, reduced the amount of certain antioxidants by 6–18% (
+One study found that common cooking methods, including microwaving, boiling, and frying eggs, reduced the number of certain antioxidants by 6–18% (

 Overall, shorter cooking times (even at high temperatures) have been shown to retain more nutrients.

 Research has shown that when eggs are baked for 40 minutes, they may lose up to 61% of their vitamin D, compared to up to 18% when they’re fried or boiled for a shorter period of time (

 However, even though cooking eggs reduces these nutrients, eggs are still a very rich source of vitamins and antioxidants (

 Cooking eggs can reduce their vitamin and antioxidant content.
 However, they’re still very high in nutrients.

 In fact, one large egg contains about 212 mg of cholesterol, which is 71% of the previously recommended intake of 300 mg per day (12).